Spencerx/LXMF/README.md

 # Lightweight Extensible Message Format

-*This repository is [a public mirror](./MIRROR.md).
-All development is happening elsewhere.*

 LXMF is a simple and flexible messaging format and delivery protocol that allows a wide variety of implementations, while using as little bandwidth as possible.
-It is built on top of [Reticulum](https://reticulum.network) and offers zero-conf message routing, end-to-end encryption and Forward Secrecy, and can be transported over any kind of medium that Reticulum supports.
+It is built on top of [Reticulum](a8d24177d946de4f1f0a0fe1af9a1338:/page/repo.mu`g=reticulum|r=reticulum) and offers zero-conf message routing, end-to-end encryption and Forward Secrecy, and can be transported over any kind of medium that Reticulum supports.

 LXMF is efficient enough that it can deliver messages over extremely low-bandwidth systems such as packet radio or LoRa.
 Encrypted LXMF messages can also be encoded as QR-codes or text-based URIs, allowing completely analog *paper message* transport.